Human Cord Blood CD34+ Stem / Progenitor Cells

 Function of CD34

 CD34 is also an important adhesion molecule and is required for T cells to enter lymph nodes.
 It is expressed on lymph node endothelium, whereas the L-selectin to which it binds is on the T cell.
-Conversely, under other circumstances CD34 has been shown to act as molecular "Teflon" and block mast cell, eosinophil and dendritic cell precursor adhesion, and to facilitate opening of vascular lumina.
-Finally, recent data suggest CD34 may also play a more selective role in chemokine-dependent migration of eosinophils and dendritic cell precursors.
-Regardless of its mode of action, under all circumstances CD34, and its relatives podocalyxin and endoglycan, facilitates cell migration.
+Conversely, under other circumstances, CD34 has been shown to act as molecular "Teflon" and block mast cell, eosinophil, and dendritic cell precursor adhesion, and to facilitate opening of vascular lumina.
+Finally, recent data suggest CD34 may also play a more selective role in the chemokine-dependent migration of eosinophils and dendritic cell precursors.
+Regardless of its mode of action, under all circumstances, CD34, and its relatives podocalyxin and endoglycan, facilitate cell migration.

 CD34 Tissue Distribution